aklinker1/webext-core/docs/messaging/index.md

 ## Overview

-`@webext-core/messaging` a simplified, type-safe alternative to the standard `browser.runtime` messaging APIs.
+`@webext-core/messaging` a simplified, type-safe wrapper around the web extension messaging APIs.
+It supports all browsers (Chrome, Firefox, Safari, etc).

+> Don't like lower-level messaging APIs?
+Try out [`@webext-core/proxy-service`](/proxy-service/) for a more DX-friendly approach to messaging.

 ## Installation